-This report was produced with the financial assistance from the Government of Norway in the context of the project Supporting Energy Sector Reform in Ukraine.
-This version is preliminary and it was released following a roundtable discussion among Ukrainian governmental and non-governmental stakeholders on June 23, 2021.
-A final version of the report will be released in December 2021.
+This report was produced with financial support from the Government of Norway in the context of the project Supporting Energy Sector Reform in Ukraine.
+It was presented during a roundtable discussion involving Ukrainian governmental and non-governmental stakeholders on June 23, 2021, after which it was finalised and officially launched on December 15, 2021 alongside the OECD Energy Investment Policy Review of Ukraine.